Grete Trakl: Marriage

 In Berlin Grete came to live in the guesthouse Linder, Grolmanstraße 36-III.
 Soon after she met her future husband: Arthur Langen, 34 years older than she, magistrate at the Berlin Government and, in his spare time, publisher of theater literature and avid networker and talent scout in music and theater business.
 His sisters lived next-door and also owned a guesthouse.

 Arthur is said to have supported Grete financially from March 1911 onwards, because her half-brother Willy and her mother refused to pay the education any further.
 From this date they were also engaged.
 This is revealed by the court procedure initiated by Langen in 1912 to acquire legal permission to marry Grete.
 During this judicial process Willy withdrew from custody.
 In his place her brother Georg was appointed, who eventually gave permission.
 Meanwhile, the Salzburg court tried to rule out matchmaking as the motive for the marriage.
 Georg, who watched over Grete's talent and well-being, would later regard himself as "the finest matchmaker" between his sister and Langen.
-Between Georg and Grete there has never been an incestuous relationship, as popular reception history still supposes.
+There was no incestuous relationship between Georg and Grete, as popular reception history still supposes.
 In Grete's biography there is also no trace of drug addiction, let alone as a result of her brother's drug use.

 The marriage took place in Berlin on 17 July 1912.
 Grete's new private tutor was the German-American avant-garde pianist Richard Buhlig.
 In August 1912 she sent him no less than 15 poems by her brother.
 Some of these poems were copied by her and 4 of the poems are totally unknown: "Empfindung", "Einsamkeit", "Elenden" und "Der sterbende Wald".
-A fifth poem from Grete's collection, ‘‘Helian’s Schicksalslied‘’, has long been in the Ludwig Ficker estate at the Brenner Archiv of the University of Innsbruck.
+A fifth poem from Grete's collection, Helian's Schicksalslied, has long been in the Ludwig Ficker estate at the Brenner Archiv of the University of Innsbruck.

 When Grete spent her summer holidays in Salzburg in 1913, she had a short liaison with Erhard Buschbeck.
 In the winter of 1913–1914 she was ready to start her concert career, but she became pregnant and had a miscarriage in March 1914.
 Georg travelled to Berlin to support her and later tried to get her to Salzburg.
 Grete however stayed in Berlin.
 The two never saw each other again.
 Georg went into the army and died in Kraków on 3 November 1914.